 i.
 What is the no. of users per time?

 ii.
 Check for peak loads and how the system behaves

 iii.
-Large amount of data accessed by user
+A large amount of data accessed by the user

 i.
 Continuous Load